Frederick Carder: After Steuben (1932–1959)

 In 1932, Steuben Glass Works reorganized under a new team headed by Arthur A. Houghton, Jr., John Gates, and Sidney Waugh.
 Using a new glass known as G10M, Steuben crystal products became colorless and clear.
 While not specifically managing Steuben operations, Frederic Carder continued in Corning by directing all aspects of Corning's design, manufacturing, and marketing of many glass products.
 During this period, he experimented with glass casting using the cire perdue (lost wax) method used in metal foundries.
 The artistry of his design was acknowledged by the award of the Binns Medal in 1934.
 He made his notes and formulas available to others wishing to cast glass.

 In 1943, Carder's wife Annie died.
 In 1959, Carder retired from Corning Glass Works.
 He died in December 1963, eighty-three days after his 100th birthday.

-An elementary school located in Corning was given the name Frederick Carder School in his honor.
+An elementary school located in Corning was given the name Frederick Carder Elementary School in his honor.